Aakash050/smart-retail-recsys-llm-/README.md

 <img width="496" height="378" alt="Screenshot 2026-04-03 at 5 16 13 PM" src="https://github.com/user-attachments/assets/3dbd90f7-6902-4668-8764-9ab1b29fddfc" />

-However we also see that LGCN doesn't perform as well as expected, and even underperforms kNN at k = 20.
-This could be for a few reasons, mainly being LGCN is sensitive to various hyperparameters, and it is entirely possible I haven't found the optimal setting of each parameter.
-Additionally, LGCN tends to perform better with more data, and with 100,000 entries, and 80 epochs, it is possible that LGCN would perform better at higher levels.
+However, we also see that LGCN doesn't perform as well as expected, and even underperforms kNN at k = 20.
+This could be for a few reasons, mainly being that LGCN is sensitive to various hyperparameters, and it is entirely possible I haven't found the optimal setting of each parameter.
+Additionally, LGCN tends to perform better with more data, and with 100,000 entries and 80 epochs, it is possible that LGCN would perform better at higher levels.

 Next Qualitative improvements: